Real Estate Counter Offers 101: When in Doubt, Consult This Seller’s FAQ Sheet

 - You reject the offer and move forward

-“It’s going to always be give and take with those three aspects of the contract,” says David Magua of Florida-based Keyes Company, who has more than two decades of experience.
+“It’s going to always be give and take with those three aspects of the contract,” says David Magua of Florida-based Keyes Illustrated Properties, who has 27 years of experience.

 A seller’s counter offer typically specifies changes to at least one of the following: